Why You Should Not Use eval() in JavaScript?

 Table of Contents:

-The eval() function is a built-in function in JavaScript, and it performs a very specific job – it takes a string and evaluates it as JavaScript code.
+The eval() in JavaScript is a built-in function that performs a very specific task by taking a string and evaluating it as JavaScript code.
 Let’s understand it with the help of a simple code:

 Example: